leftbrainit/leftbra.in/src/pages/blog/2022-11-15_what-to-do-with-your-data.md

 Particularly in remote working environments, cloud solutions like Google Drive and Dropbox take preference because of the seemless ways to access data on the go and at a relatively low cost compared to the up keeping of an on-premise server.
 And while physical office servers such as a Synology file server can still be accessed remotely using VPN solutions, if there is a break in connection, someone will need to return to office to resolve - or you can just call one of our on-site engineers to come out and save the day :)

-However, if you are easing back into or are fully in office, and deal with large files such as renders or raw images, it can be beneficial to work off a shared file server that's quicker to access compared to working from a cloud folder which varies dependent on your internet speed.
+However, if you are easing back into or are fully in office, and deal with large files such as renders or raw images, it can be beneficial to work off a shared file server that's quicker to access compared to working from an online cloud folder which varies dependent on your internet speed.

+ ﻿

 ### W﻿hat about backups?

 I﻿m glad you asked!
-It's calming to see all the changes and improvements made to both cloud and physical backup technology, and how the two can actually work together in safe-keeping your precious data.
-I'm particularly impressed with the new Google Drive desktop app's backup feature that replicates selected files on your computer to your cloud storage with a click of the button.
+It's calming to see all the changes and improvements made to both cloud and physical backup technology, and how well the two can actually work together in safe-keeping your precious data.
+I'm particularly impressed with the new Google Drive desktop app's backup feature that replicates selected files on your computer to your cloud storage, with a click of the button.
 Dropbox and Onedrive include this feature too and while Dropbox seem to have this waxed, I find Onedrive can be picky over which files can or can't be backed up - good luck if you're a PST file, and please make sure there are no unwarranted spaces after file or folder names as you will receive red alert, sync errors for days.
-What's really neat is how your Synology file server can work hand in hand with your cloud service of choice in backing up current or archive data, giving you an additional layer of fall back should disaster strike.
+What's really neat is how Synology file servers can work hand in hand with your cloud service of choice in backing up current or archive data, giving you an additional layer of fall back should disaster strike.

 ![Sharing page]( "Sharing")